OpportunityInsights/Atlas-Chat/README.md

 ## Hosting

 If you want to make a shareable link, you can upload the whole program to [Google Cloud Run](https://cloud.google.com/run/?utm_source=google&utm_medium=cpc&utm_campaign=na-US-all-en-dr-bkws-all-all-trial-e-dr-1707554&utm_content=text-ad-none-any-DEV_c-CRE_665665924930-ADGP_Hybrid+%7C+BKWS+-+MIX+%7C+Txt-Serverless+Computing-Cloud+Run-KWID_43700077224933166-kwd-678836618089&utm_term=KW_google+cloud+run-ST_google+cloud+run&gad_source=1&gclid=Cj0KCQjwh7K1BhCZARIsAKOrVqGkYjouOnjAaTGADV02ZOaRybrk_BuAbY7DdY0i_b9Xr3Kin24g4tgaAuaIEALw_wcB&gclsrc=aw.ds&hl=en).
 Google Cloud Run is great because you can easily control how powerful the server is.
 The chat runs best when you give each instance maximum power, 8 VCPUs and 32 GB of memory.
-To scale the server up or down you can change the maximum number of instance.
+To scale the server up or down you can change the maximum number of instances.
 One instance can support at least 20 users at once, and the maximum number of instances is 100.

 To do this, first, go to the `script.js` file in the project and replace all occurrences of http\:\/\/<i></i>127\.0\.0\.1\:3000\/ with the link to your Google Cloud Run deployment.
 You may need to deploy twice, once to figure out what this link is and another time with this link in the code.